 Your home is not an asset.
 It is a liability.

-Speaking of savings and investments, Kiyosaki does not consider your primary residence as an asset.
+Speaking of savings and investments, Kiyosaki does not consider your primary residence an asset.
 In his view, if your home carries a mortgage and does not generate any income, then it is not an asset but a liability.
 The same applies to your financed vehicles.
 In the end, he’s saying that you’re just borrowing to consume.

 In my personal opinion, your house is considered an asset if:

-1) it generates an income stream and/or
+1) It generates an income stream and/or

-2) if you are set on selling it down the road and using that money to invest in growth and/or income-generating assets.
+2) If you are set on selling it down the road and using that money to invest in growth and/or income-generating assets.

 In some cases, people have their mortgage paid off but never plan to sell because they are set on living there forever.
-In this case, I personally wouldn’t consider this an investment either because again, it would only be used for consumption.
+In this case, I personally wouldn’t consider this an investment either because, again, it would only be used for consumption.
 Also, for the sake of simplicity, we will not assume any HELOCs or the use of debt to make money either.

-Earning power comes with your knowledge — not your degree.
+Earning power comes with your knowledge, not your degree.

-In my personal experience, I was taught by my dad (another poor dad) to do what everyone else (i.e. the masses) does in order to succeed in life.
-By the way, my dad knows he’s poor and he calls himself poor all the time, so I have no shame writing this.
+In my personal experience, I was taught by my dad (another poor dad) to do what everyone else (i.e., the masses) does in order to succeed in life.
+By the way, my dad knows he’s poor, and he calls himself poor all the time, so I have no shame writing this.

 Related post: How To Really Save Money When You’re Poor (Living on a Low Income)

-So, here’s my advice to you.
+So, here’s my advice to you:

 Here’s what Robert Kiyosaki said in the book: